watson-enlighten/MCW-Cloud-native-applications/Whiteboard design session/WDS trainer guide - Cloud-native applications.md

    - You can optionally pay for a private repository on Docker Hub, which enables you to control who can access your repository.
 This comes at a reasonable cost and is fully managed.

-   - You can deploy and manage your own Docker Registry in Azure VMs---which would have to be clustered for high availability and this is not trivial to set up.
+   - You can deploy and manage your own Docker Registry in Azure VMs --- which would have to be clustered for high availability and this is not trivial to set up.
 This is not a recommended option when a hosted repository can fit solution requirements.

    Deploying and configuring a Docker Registry, clustered or not, is a complex and time-consuming task.
 We recommend the use of Azure Container Registry where possible for Azure solutions.